 You can check your TV’s user guide for more information, but it’s usually not too hard to track down the scanning feature.

 Depending on where your antenna is, you may see a difference in the number and quality of channels you pick up.
+A lot goes into this equation: check out this infographic to see the major factors.
 Here are some key tips for getting clear TV antenna reception:

 - Get some altitude!
 For indoor antennas, place them high on the walls or windows.
 For outdoor antennas, try the roof – the peak is better than the side.